dmedd98/admissions_regression/README.md

-# Admissions Regession with Deep Learning
+# Deep Learning Regression with Admissions Data

 ### Created by Dillon Medd